Blog

 Leasing Limitations

-Leases typically include mileage limits:
+Leases typically include annual kilometre limits:

 What This Means for You

-- Low-mileage drivers: Leasing can be cost-effective
+• Low-kilometre drivers: Leasing can be cost-effective

-- High-mileage drivers: Buying is usually the better financial choice
+• High-kilometre drivers: Buying is usually the better financial choice

 Vehicle Condition and Maintenance